 - Upon review of all available relevant information, CPPD may take one of the following actions:

-- If CPPD determines that there is no violation, the complainant and the CME provider will each be notified of that finding.
+- If CPPD determines that there is no violation, the CME provider will be notified of that finding.

-The offer of a hearing shall state that the CME provider (1) must affirmatively request a hearing in the manner to be specified in the offer within 30 calendar days and (2) may explain its compliance with the AMA PRA credit system requirements through oral testimony at the hearing.
-If the CME provider timely requests a hearing, the CME Subcommittee shall notify the CME provider of the date and time of the hearing and the manner in which the CME Subcommittee will proceed.
+- The offer of a hearing shall state that the CME provider (i) must affirmatively request a hearing in the manner to be specified in the offer within thirty (30) calendar days and (ii) may explain its compliance with the AMA PRA credit system requirements through oral testimony at the hearing.
+If the CME provider timely requests a hearing, the CME Committee shall notify the CME provider of the date and time of the hearing and the manner in which the CME Committee will proceed.

-- The CME Subcommittee shall not be bound by technical rules of evidence or procedures usually employed in legal proceedings.
-The CME Subcommittee shall consider any written information previously submitted to or developed by CPPD.
-The CME provider shall be given access to such written information at least 20 calendar days in advance of the hearing date.
+- The CME Committee shall not be bound by technical rules of evidence or procedures usually employed in legal proceedings.
+The CME Committee shall consider any written information previously submitted to or developed by CPPD.
+The CME provider shall be given access to such written information which the CPPD relies upon, or otherwise references in any report to the CME Committee, in support of its recommendation to the CME Committee.
 The CME provider may copy any and all such information at its own expense.
 Only oral testimony shall be provided during the hearing.

 - The hearing may be held in person or by teleconference and both parties (CPPD and the CME provider) may be accompanied by legal counsel.

-- The CME Subcommittee may determine such additional procedures for the hearing as it determines to be appropriate and shall announce such procedures in advance to the extent feasible.
+- The CME Committee may determine additional hearing procedures as it determines to be appropriate and shall announce such procedures in advance to the extent feasible.

-- The deliberations of the CME Subcommittee shall be confidential.
+- All documents, information and the deliberations of the CME Committee shall be confidential.

-- The CME Subcommittee may, by a majority vote, recommend endorsement, rejection or modification, in any manner, of the revocation of the privilege to designate AMA PRA Category 1 Credit™ recommended by CPPD.
+- The CME Committee may, by a majority vote, recommend endorsement, rejection or modification, in any manner, of the revocation of the privilege to designate AMA PRA Category 1 Credit™ recommended by CPPD.

-- As promptly as reasonably possible after the hearing, the Council and the CME provider will be notified of the recommended decision of the CME Subcommittee.
+- As promptly as reasonably possible after the hearing, the Council and the CME provider will be notified of the recommended decision of the CME Committee.

-- The CME provider may, within 15 calendar days from receipt of notice of the recommended decision of the CME Subcommittee, submit a written statement of no longer than 10 pages in length to the Council, with a copy to CPPD.
+- The CME provider may, within fifteen (15) calendar days from receipt of notice of the recommended decision of the CME Committee, submit a written statement of no longer than ten (10) pages in length to the Council, with a copy to CPPD.
 Submission of a written statement is at the option of the CME provider.

-- CPPD may, within 15 calendar days following receipt of any written statement of the CME provider, submit its own written statement of no longer than 10 pages in length to the Council, with a copy to the CME provider, in response to the CME provider's written statement.
+- CPPD may, within fifteen (15) calendar days following receipt of any written statement of the CME provider, submit its own written statement of no longer than ten (10) pages in length to the Council, with a copy to the CME provider, in response to the CME provider's written statement.
 Submission of a written statement is at the option of CPPD.

 Review by Council on Medical Education

-The members of the CME Subcommittee shall recuse themselves from the deliberations and decision making of the Council.
+- The members of the CME Committee shall recuse themselves from the deliberations and decision making of the Council.

-The disinterested members of the Council will review the recommended decision of the CME Subcommittee, together with the written statements of the CME provider and CPPD, and all other documentation submitted to the CME Subcommittee, and shall render a final binding decision, either:
+- The disinterested members of the Council will review the recommended decision of the CME Committee, together with the written statements of the CME provider and CPPD, and all other documentation submitted to the CME Committee, and shall render a final binding decision, either (a) affirming the recommended decision of the CME Committee by a simple majority vote of the disinterested Council Members or (b) rejecting or modifying the recommended decision of the CME Committee by a simple majority vote of the disinterested Council members.